Is TikTok Spying on You? New Research Claims it’s Possible

 While the notion of smartphones and mobile applications that contain features that allow major technology companies to spy on their respective users has been prevalent for many years now, there has been little tangible proof of such claims.
 To illustrate this point further, a national phone survey that was conducted by Consumer Reports, an American nonprofit consumer organization that focuses on consumer research and independent product testing, asked 1000 adults around the country whether they believed their cell phone had the ability to record their conversations without their consent.
 Likewise, the results of this survey found that 43% of respondents felt as though such an invasion of privacy was indeed possible.

-Nevertheless, Felix Krause, a security researcher that has “published various privacy-related essays on the iOS permission system”, has claimed that the popular short-form video sharing and social media platform TikTok contains code that could allow the company to effectively monitor the activities of consumers that are using the application, even when these consumers are redirected to third-party websites and applications when using TikTok.
-To this end, Krause has also posited that TikTok also has the ability to monitor any keystrokes that a user makes when navigating the application, which would invariably give the app the ability to access the personal information of their users, including credit card information and login credentials, among other things.
+Nevertheless, Felix Krause, a security researcher who has “published various privacy-related essays on the iOS permission system,” has claimed that the popular short-form video sharing and social media platform TikTok contains code that could allow the company to effectively monitor the activities of consumers that are using the application, even when these consumers are redirected to third-party websites and applications when using TikTok.
+To this end, Krause has also posited that TikTok can monitor any keystrokes that a user makes when navigating the application, which would invariably give the app the ability to access the personal information of their users, including credit card information and login credentials, among other things.

 TikTok and privacy concerns

-Felix Krause is far from the first person to have suggested that TikTok has the ability to spy on its users, as several allegations that have been made in the past year alone also express similar sentiments.
+Felix Krause is far from the first person to have suggested that TikTok can spy on its users, as several allegations made in the past year alone also express similar sentiments.
 For example, news reports that broke this past Tuesday stated that a hacker known as “AgainstTheWest” claimed to have breached TikTok’s security systems and made off with the personal information of more than 1 billion users.
-However, in contrast to many other data breaches that are reported, there is a great level of uncertainty as to whether TikTok was actually involved in a data breach this past week.
-Subsequently, there have been arguments made on both sides as it concerns the legitimacy of the data breach that TikTok has reportedly sustained.
+However, in contrast to many other reported data breaches, there is a great level of uncertainty as to whether TikTok was involved in a data breach this past week.
+Subsequently, arguments have been made on both sides as it concerns the legitimacy of the data breach that TikTok reportedly sustained.

 On the one hand, BeeHive Cybersecurity, a cybersecurity research firm, sent a direct message to the American online media company Insider which claimed that “they believe AgainstTheWest’s hacking claims are “trustworthy” and that the hacker has garnered respect in the cybersecurity community.”
 Conversely, a moderator that serves on the breach detection platform BreachForums, a prominent data breach discussion and leaks forum that served as the vehicle for the recent data breach claims that have been levied against TikTok, countered the trustworthiness of these accusations by stating that “AgainstTheWest” has a “long history of lying about breaches and other things.”